Space in Your School

 UKSEDS is the national student space society.
 Its members are university students from many different courses across the country, all with a passion for space.
-They regularly do outreach in schools and at science fairs, with hands on activites and demonstrations.
+They regularly do outreach in schools and at science fairs, with hands-on activities and demonstrations.

 Activities and talks can be tailored to any age group.

-SpaceFund are a professional team of educators who aim to inspire and excite children with space.
-They offer a number of different interactive performances that take primary school students on an imaginary journey through our solar system that ties into the National Curriculm.
+SpaceFund is a professional team of educators who aim to inspire and excite children with space.
+They offer a number of different interactive performances that take primary school students on an imaginary journey through our solar system that ties into the National Curriculum.

 Prices start at £300 for a session for 150 students.

 Science Centres across the country run events like planetarium shows and hands-on sessions.
 Find your local one and what they're doing here.

 This qualification will put students on their first steps towards a career in the space industry.
 This Level 1 and Level 2 qualification covers rocket engineering and micro-satellites, and is supported with lesson plans.